stefansturlu/FederatedMedical/README.md

 This project constitutes a simulation environment for FL tasks that facilitates evaluating the performance of the different robust and privacy preserving FL techniques against different attack scenarios.
 At the current stage, the project tackles several aspects of FL in adversarial settings.

-- **Robust Aggregation FL**: currently there are 5 main aggregation schemes implemented: Federated Averaging (not robust), MKRUM, COMED, Adaptive Federated Averaging and FedMGDA+.
+- **Robust Aggregation FL**: currently there are 7 main aggregation schemes implemented: Federated Averaging (not robust), MKRUM, COMED, Adaptive Federated Averaging, FedMGDA+, Clustering and FedPADRC.

 - **Privacy preserving FL**: we have experimented with client level differential privacy and the syntactic approch for FL, that makes use of Information loss to perform generalisation over the training and testing datasets.

-- **FL Adversial stragegies**: We have simulated two different strategies attackers can have: label-flipping attacks or byzantine ones, that send noisy parameter updates.
+- **FL Adversial stragegies**: We have simulated 3 different strategies attackers can have: label-flipping attacks, faulty attacks that send noisy parameter updates and free-riding attacks.

 ## Work built upon